• Templates & Playbooks

 • Email 5: The break-up email.
 Politely close the loop and let them know you will not be following up again.
 This often gets the highest reply rate.

-Know When to Stop Following Up
+When Should You Stop Following Up?

 Persistence is crucial, but there is a fine line between follow-up and harassment.
 A 3-5 touch sequence spread out over two to three weeks is a solid framework.
 After that, it is usually time to move on.
 The goal is to get a "yes" or a "no," not to live in a state of "maybe."